-111. World Regional Geography (3) introduces the eight major cultural regions of the earth.
+- 111. World Regional Geography (3) introduces the eight major cultural regions of the earth.
 The course emphasizes the human adaptation patterns to variations in physical characteristics of the earth's environments.
-Special attention is given to human activities such as agriculture, population dynamics, resource development, economic systems and religious expression.

-321. Weather and Climate (3) introduces meteorology and climatology.
-The course treats the subjects from both descriptive and theoretical points of view.

-331. Regional Geography (3) studies the interrelationships among physical, economic and cultural phenomena within various regions.
-A. Anglo-American Geography, B. European Geography, C. Latin-American Geography.

-345. Directed Studies (3) pursues subjects not offered as formal courses including, Regional Geomorphology, Urban Geography and others.
-Prerequisite: permission of instructor
+Special attention is given to human activities such as agriculture, population dynamics, resource development, economic systems and religious expression. - 310.
+Introduction to Geographic Information Systems (3) focuses on the theory and practical applications of geographic information systems (GIS).
+Basic concepts along with the following topics: map projections and coordinate systems; vector and raster data; data display; data analysis and modeling; will be introduced.
+2 hours of lecture and 1 hour of laboratory. - 321.
+Weather and Climate (3) introduces meteorology and climatology.
+The course treats the subjects from both descriptive and theoretical points of view. - 331.
+Regional Geography (3) studies the interrelationships among physical, economic and cultural phenomena within various regions.
+A. Anglo-American Geography, B. European Geography, C. Latin-American Geography. - 345.
+Directed Studies (3) pursues subjects not offered as formal courses including, Regional Geomorphology, Urban Geography and others.
+Prerequisite: permission of instructor.